ISnackable/isnackable.me/content/posts/2021-10-15--GCTF2021/index.md

 Description: We recently launched a new marketplace.
 Can you obtain the key? nc c1.2021.gryphonctf.com 9004

 The challenge is actually a simple [format string vulnerability](https://owasp.org/www-community/attacks/Format_string_attack).
-You are able to leak out the flag by sending format string parameter like %x, %p.
-Forgot endianness exists, hence did not solve the challenge lol.
+You are able to leak out the flag in the stack by sending format string parameter like %x, %p.
+I forgot endianness exists, hence did not solve the challenge lol.

 ```bash
 python -c 'print("A" * 32 + "%p "*512)' | nc c1.2021.gryphonctf.com 9004